Harding oilfield: Production

 Harding presently (2017) produces around 10 koilbbl/d of oil, from 15 wells, and 2.5 Mcuft/d of gas, most of which is re-injected.
 All production wells are gas lifted.
 The central reservoir is supported by two water injection wells and a gas injector.
 The south and north fields have the support of one water injector each, though the injector in the north field is currently suspended.

 Well fluids are processed in the 2-phase (liquid and gas) 1st Stage Separator.
 The separated liquids flow to the 3-phase (oil, gas and water) 2nd Stage Separator.
 After metering the oil stream is either directed to the oil storage tanks and thence to a tanker or to the Harding Oil Pipeline.
 Vapour from the 2nd Stage Separator is compressed in the LP Compressor and mixed with the vapour from the 1st Stage Separator and is transferred to the gas system.
 There is also a Test Separator for well testing.
 Oil flows to the inlet of the 1st Stage Separator, and vapour to the gas system.

 All produced water is reinjected.
 In addition there are two aquifer wells to provide extra injection water, if required.

 Without a pipeline, the bulk of the produced gas has been reinjected into the cap of the central reservoir, sequestering it for production after 2021, when the platform is converted to a gas producer after decline of oil production.

 Harding Area Gas Project

 The Harding reservoir also contains gas, which TAQA hopes to develop at some future stage.
 BP announced plans in 2006 to develop the gas resources via the Harding Area Gas Project.
 A combination of factors has made this original development concept uncompetitive; particularly low gas prices and increased development costs.
-The project is being recycled and TAQA is in discussion with its partner, Maersk Oil, to investigate alternative development options for the gas resources in the area.
+The project is being recycled and in 2018 TAQA was in discussion with its then partner, Maersk Oil, to investigate alternative development options for the gas resources in the area.